KartoffelChipss/LifeStealZ/README.md

 startHearts: 10
 #The maximal amount of hearts, a player can have
 maxHearts: 20
+# This option will enforce the heart limit on admin commands like /lifestealz hearts <add, set> <player> <amount>
+enforceMaxHeartsOnAdminCommands: false

 #If a heart should be dropped, when the killer already has the max amount of hearts
 dropHeartsIfMax: true